GitCloneHenry/lmoneliners/README.md

-# Henry's Lockheed Martin Code Quest Solutions
+# Henry's Lockheed Martin Code Quest One Liners
 A simple repo filled with all of my solutions to lmcodequestacademy.com problems.